-37 secret WhatsApp tricks you might not know about - Pocket-lint
+47 secret WhatsApp tips and tricks you might not know about

 If you've got a limited data allowance, you don't want WhatsApp munching it all away.
 Thankfully, you can customise when media is allowed to download, as well as ensure calls use as little data as possible.

-iOS & Android: Settings > Data and Storage Usage > Media Auto-Download > Switch to Wi-Fi only to save your data.
+iOS & Android: Settings > Storage and Data > Media Auto-Download > Switch to Wi-Fi only for each option to save your data.

 Find out how much data you're using